quambene/quambene.github.io/src/article/2023-09-01_bogrep_release_v0.1.3.md

 bogrep <pattern>
 ```

-Fetching of bookmarks is conservatively throttled for bookmarks from the same host.
+Fetching of bookmarks is conservatively throttled for bookmarks from the same
+host.
 So that using bogrep shouldn't lead to any kind of rate limiting.
+You can
-You can configure the `request_throttling` yourself in the created `settings.json` file, placed at `~/.config/bogrep` in your home directory.
+configure the `request_throttling` yourself in the created `settings.json` file,
+placed at `~/.config/bogrep` in your home directory.

+Check out the repo for more information: <https://github.com/quambene/bogrep>.